mcsammon/mcsammon.github.io/_posts/2020-06-19-competitors.md

 Here is the plot for 2008:
 ![fig](/Post_Images/6_11_2020/2008firmlevel.PNG)
 The big difference from 2000 is that (1) All the finance firms are now on their own in the far right (2)  All the other firms except oil/gas have been compressed in a big ball (recall that during this time there was also a big shock to oil prices!).
 This compression is consistent with systematic risk dominating in a crisis.
-Also interesting is that Buffett, BRK, is all by himself.
+Also interesting is that Buffett, BRK, is all by himself in the middle of the plot.

 Here's the plot for 2012:
 ![fig](/Post_Images/6_11_2020/2012firmlevel.PNG)